2024-2025-AGH-Wstep-do-Informatyki/python/README.md

 * Paweł Pasternak

+* Nikodem Marek

 See also the list of [contributors](https://github.com/2024-2025-AGH-Wstep-do-Informatyki/python/contributors) who participated in this project.

 ## License

 This project is licensed under the Unlicense License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments